KaanKoseoglu/Angular2Project/README.md

 http://localhost:4200
 ```

-* To create a deployable version execute following command, this generates dist folder that you can deploy on your webserver.
+* To create a deployable version execute following command
 ``` dos
 ng build
 ```
+This command generates a dist folder that contains the output of your project.
+This output you can deploy on your webserver.

 # Submission of the assignment
 Follow the instructions on the assignment form for submission of the assignment.